MindsEye: Reception

 MindsEye received "generally unfavorable" reviews from critics, according to review aggregator website Metacritic, where the game had the lowest score among all games a week after its release.
-OpenCritic determined that 6% of critics recommended the game.
+OpenCritic determined that 8% of critics recommended the game.
 Luke Reilly of IGN described it as "simply not ready to be released", and GameSpots Richard Wakeling called it "stringent and relentlessly dull".
 Aaron Byrne from Push Square called it "a broken, boring mess of a game that has somehow been allowed out in the world." while The Guardians Christian Donlan was more positive, stating that despite "all its failings", he "rarely disliked playing it".
 The game also launched to "mostly negative" to "mixed" user reviews on Steam.

 Wakeling described the game's missions as having a "formulaic" design, calling them "both archaic and uninspired", and Reilly said they were "restrictive and dull".
 GamesRadar+ reviewer Alan Wen called them a "reminder of the worst GTA missions", noting their failure-prone nature.
 Outside of the missions, Wakeling called the world "pointless", and Wen criticised the "lifeless desert city", with the latter stating that many characters failed to plausibly react to the player's actions.
-The combat was also received negatively; Eurogamer writer Rick Lane thought that it was "the worst I've encountered in a big-budget game in at least a decade" with "haphazard" enemies, and Reilly described it "plain" and "janky".
+The combat was also received negatively; Eurogamer writer Rick Lane thought that it was "the worst I've encountered in a big-budget game in at least a decade" with "haphazard" enemies, and Reilly described it as "plain" and "janky".

 The story also was largely criticised by reviewers.
 Lane saw the premise as promising but the resulting tone as "wildly inconsistent", with the later parts of the game being "weapons-grade sci-fi shlock".
 In an early impression, PC Gamer writer Tyler Wilde described the characters as having begun "existing the moment the game started".
 Wakeling criticised Jacob, stating that he was "one of the most generic protagonists you could ask for".
 Multiple reviewers saw the ending as disappointing, with Reilly calling it a "colossal anticlimax", and Wen saying that the game failed to "end on a satisfying note".
 More positively, Donlan described the overall plot as enjoyable but "hokey".

 The game's visuals and art received a more positive reception.
 Reilly called its "near-future" setting "accomplished and credible", and Wakeling described the artistic direction as "impressive".
 Wen praised the soundtrack by Rival Consoles, calling it "moody [and] pulsing", but criticised its visuals as lacking "imaginative rocket fuel".

 Describing its "uneven performance", Reilly said that the game was "regularly blurry and choppy" and frames would "flutter and sometimes hang".
 Many social media users also criticised it as bug-prone; Wen noted that while he did not experience this, he still dealt with unfixable "annoying screen tearing".

-On 27 May 2025, Mark Gerhard, co-CEO of Build a Rocket Boy, made claims in a Q&A on Discord that the negative pre-release reception was part of a paid campaign by a third-party to make a "concerted effort to trash the game and the studio".
-However, IO Interactive's CEO Hakan Abrak would later dismiss Gerhard's claims.